sirkris/phpREST/example/SQL/README.md

 The files contained in this directory are derived from phpSQL, a component of the phpNova framework which is currently in early alpha stage of development.
+Please note that phpSQL is very outdated and should not be used outside of a demo/testing context such as this.
+I do plan to get back to it, one of these days.

 These files are standalone and not tracked from the phpSQL repo.
 They have also been preconfigured to use the phpREST_Example database.
 You should not need to modify them at all if you imported the phpREST_Example.sql file directly and have the php_mysqli extension installed.